obsinity/obsinity/documentation/client-dev-guide.md

 What happens at runtime:
 - `TelemetryAspect` wraps annotated methods and emits `STARTED` → `COMPLETED` (or `FAILED`) events.
-- Attributes/context from parameters are merged into the current `TelemetryHolder`.
+- Attributes/context from parameters are merged into the current `TelemetryEvent`.
 - Receivers run on each lifecycle event:
   - Logging receiver prints to application logs.
   - Obsinity receiver serializes to JSON and posts to `obsinity.ingest.url` via the active `EventSender`.